Now that the playoffs are here, it’s all about LeBron James…

 Julian: 7.
 At some point his body is going to quit.
 I think this year will be his last of that streak.

 Brendan: 8.
-I think he is going for the Cavs three-peat, join MJ and Kobe and then it will end there.
+I think he is going for the Cavs three-peat, join MJ and Kobe in that stat and then it will end there.

 C.J.: I am the outlier.
 I think his streak ends at 6.
 I don’t think the Cavs make it back to the Finals.
-Either Love isn’t healthy or they get upset by the Wiz.
+They just don’t seem right.

 What odds do you give LeBron this year to tie Shaq with 4 titles?

 Julian: 40%.
-The Spurs have Kawhi Leonard who have a way of turning LeBron into an inefficient scorer.
+The Spurs have Kawhi Leonard who has a way of turning LeBron into an inefficient scorer.
 And the Warriors have Draymond Green.
-The Cavs health is still fluid as far as I’m concerned.
-I have to see a healthy Kevin Lve
+The Cavs health is still a question mark.

 Brendan: 65%.
 I trust LeBron James more than I trust Kevin Durant.
 The Spurs have overachieved because of Kawhi but in the Finals he and LeBron cancel each other out which leaves the Kyrie problem for the Spurs.